fairbrother-lab/LariatMapper/DEMO.md

 	python "$larmap_dir/larmap.py" -r "$ref_dir" -1 "$r1_reads" -2 "$r2_reads" -o "$output_dir"

-You should now have a directory named `demo_out` in your working directory.
+You should now have a directory named `LariatMapper_output` in the demo directory.
 It contains the standard output files that LariatMapper will produce.

+<br></br>
-# Demo data
+# The data
 The files in `$demo_dir/reference_genome` were generated from the *Genome sequence, primary assembly (GRCh38)* FASTA file and *Comprehensive gene annotation* GTF file in [GENCODE Human release 44](https://www.gencodegenes.org/human/release_44.html).
 They only include chromosomes 20, 21, and 22 in order to reduce file sizes and processing time.

 The `sequencing_reads` files were generated from an in-house total RNA-seq experiment with HEK293T cells.
 They contain 100,000 reads from the original FASTQ file of ~53 million reads, which were semi-randomly sampled so that the distribution of output reads in the demo would be similar the distribution observed when using the full FASTQ file and full reference genome.
 At least 1 read was included for each output read class.